Muhammad Rafiq is a freelance writer, blogger, and translator with a master's degree in English literature from the University of Malakand.

 Middle English Literature

-"Middle English literature" refers to literature in English that developed during the roughly 300-year period from 1150 CE to around 1450 after the Angles, Saxons, and Jutes (aka the Anglo-Saxons) settled in England in the later part of the fifth century and eventually gave the country its name and language.
-During this unique period, English gained widespread popularity among people in every strata of society.
+"Middle English literature" refers to English literature that developed during the roughly 300-year period from 1150 CE to around 1450 after the Angles, Saxons, and Jutes (aka the Anglo-Saxons) settled in England in the latter part of the fifth century and eventually gave the country its name and language.
+During this period, English gained widespread popularity among people in every stratum of society.
 Gradually, the language gained maturity, and by the late 1300s, Chaucer’s poetry made English the perfect medium for literature.

-A Summary the Features of Middle English Literature
+A Summary of the Features of Middle English Literature

 - Derivative Stories